Dreaming381/Latios-Framework-Documentation/Myri Audio/README.md

 # Myri Audio

 Myri Audio is a pure DOTS audio solution designed for handling a myriad of audio sources.
-It leverages the C\# job system, the Burst compiler, and the DSPGraph.
+It leverages the C\# job system, the Burst compiler, and the Scriptable Audio API.
 At the time of its latest release (when this page was last modified), no official Unity Entities-based audio solution exists.

 Check out the [Getting Started](Getting%20Started.md) page!